jhwillia7/Word-Guess-Constructor-Style/README.md

 ### Overview

-In this application I have created you will create a Word Guess command-line game using node.js and constructor functions.
+In this application I have created a Word Guess command-line game using node.js and constructor functions.

 ## To install the npm packages run these commands one at a time.